Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Mathematical Model

-The cost of agent $i$ consists of two terms.
+The cost of an agent $i$ of type $j$ consists of two terms.
 The first term is proportional to the probability of getting infected and the vulnerability of the player.
-The second term, represents the benefits earned from social interactions that the agent loses in the case she applies social distancing.
+The second term, represents the benefits earned from social interactions.
 The cost is given by: